V (franchise): Television

 The original miniseries debuted in the United States on NBC on May 1, 1983.
 Series creator Kenneth Johnson has said that the story was inspired by the 1935 novel It Can't Happen Here by Sinclair Lewis.
 In a commentary track on the DVD release of the first miniseries, Johnson reveals that V was originally intended as a straightforward political thriller, charting the rise of a fascist movement in the United States.
 NBC was interested in a sci-fi hit, to capitalize on the success of films such as the Star Wars trilogy.

 The miniseries was successful enough to spawn a sequel, V: The Final Battle, which was meant to conclude the story, but this led to a further continuation as a weekly television series in 1984–1985.
 Johnson left the franchise during production of The Final Battle.
 The abrupt cancellation of the weekly TV series in the spring of 1985 meant that the series ended with an unresolved cliffhanger.
-V was remade as a new weekly TV series in 2009.
+V was remade as a new weekly TV series in 2009, which initially attracted high ratings.
+However, ratings fell and the remake was cancelled after a brief 10-episode second season, also ending with an unresolved cliffhanger.